 Second, agents are experts at marketing houses, making sure your listing is reaching potential buyers.
 The more people who see your home, the better chance you have of selling quickly.
-“If you have it listed with a Realtor®, [your home] gets so much more exposure” says Tracy Young, a real estate agent at 1st Choice Properties.
+“If you have it listed with a Realtor®, [your home] gets so much more exposure” says Tracy Young, a top agent who sells homes 51% faster than the average Waterford agent.
 In addition to listing to the Multiple Listing Service (MLS), agents may use social networking and share listings to reach your target buyers.
 “It just gets an exponentially larger audience.”

 Not sure where to start your search for the right agent to sell your home fast?
 Just check out HomeLight’s Agent Matching platform.
 We’ll look at factors like your property and neighborhood to put you in touch with the best top agent in your area who specializes in home sales like yours.
 What’s more, our data shows the top 5% of agents across the U.S. help clients sell their home for as much as 10% more than the average real estate agent.